m4xshen/m4xshen.dev/content/posts/the-beauty-of-cpp-stl-algorithm-and-lambda.md

 }
 ```

-The third parameter is the condition for what kind of element you want to count.
+The third parameter of count_if is the condition for the type of element to count.
 This can be achieved by passing a function to it.

-Since the `isFail` function is only used once in `countFail`, you can rewrite it with lambda.
+Since the isFail function is only used once in `countFail()`, you can rewrite it with a lambda expression.

 ```cpp
 int EnglishClass::countFail() const {